Poussey Washington: Season Three

 Poussey becomes interested in the apparent spiritual teachings of Norma Romano (Annie Golden).
 After her trouble with Vee and memories of her deceased mother, she becomes depressed and turns to alcohol.
 She also immerses herself in Suzanne's sci-fi erotica book.
 She eventually concludes that she feels the way she does because she is lonely, without a girlfriend.
-In the final episode of the season, Poussey discovers Brook Soso (Kimiko Glenn) in the library after an overdose on antidepressants.
+In the final episode of the season, Poussey discovers Brook Soso (Kimiko Glenn) in the library after an overdose on Benadryl.
 She, along with Taystee and Suzanne, nurses Brook back to health.
 After the incident, Brook is accepted into Poussey's group of friends as one of their own.
 Brook and Poussey are later seen holding hands and joking around on the beach behind Litchfield, implying a budding relationship.